-The Dean Spanos situation is finally reaching a boiling point as the owner has been sued by his sister for claims of repeated breaches of fiduciary duty and misogynistic behavior.
-Of course, Spanos rebutted those “false charges,” but it wouldn’t be shocking given the owner’s reputation for being petty and past squabbles with star players LaDanian Tomlinson and Joey Bosa.
-Famously, Eli Manning refused to go to the Chargers in the draft in 2004 due to ownership concerns.
-SoFi Stadium is arguably the best live football experience in the NFL, and the Chargers are poised for continued success with Justin Herbert and a roster loaded on both sides of the ball.
-However, Chargers fans would likely not mind Spanos being replaced, especially after he left San Diego fans in the dark with their move to Los Angeles.
+The Dean Spanos situation is finally reaching a boiling point as the owner has been sued by his sister, Dea, for claims of repeated breaches of fiduciary duty and misogynistic behavior.
+Spanos has a reputation for being petty and squabbling with franchise stars like LaDanian Tomlinson and Joey Bosa.
+Chargers fans are especially unhappy with current ownership after being left San Diego fans in the dark with the team’s move to Los Angeles.

 Net Worth: $4.2 billion